NethServer/docs/administrator-manual/en/installation.rst

 .. index::
    pair: installation; CentOS
+   pair: installation; VPS
+   pair: installation; USB

 Install on CentOS
 =================

-It's possible to install |product| on a fresh CentOS install using the command *yum* to download software packages.
+It is possible to install |product| on a fresh CentOS installation using the :program:`yum` command to download software packages.
+This is the recommended installation method if you have

+* a virtual private servers (VPS), or
+* an USB stick.

 For example, if you wish to install |product| |version|, just start with a CentOS |version| on your system (many VPS providers offer